MichaelZaniewski/Healthcare-Dataset-Generator/README.md

 - Tunable parameters for patient count, dates, distinct zipcode count, and seed generation number.
 - Utilizes real U.S. zipcodes for easy mapping in Tableau for an additional layer of analytical opportunity.
 - Includes some intentional data formatting errors to simulate messy data, though not much effort was put into this as the dataset is intended to be mostly analysis ready.
-- Employes a built-in validator that produces a summary report after generation to ensure logic is adheared to.
+- Employes a built-in validator that produces a summary report after generation to ensure logic is adhered to.

 ## Generation Logic:
 ### Relational Model